 Dr. Saphier is the Lead Principal Investigator in New Jersey for a global clinical trial – coined the MIND (Minimally Invasive Neuro Evacuation Device) Trial – whose objective is to compare the efficacy of new Artemis technology with the current standard of care for removing large, historically lethal brain bleeds.

-ANS is the only neurosurgical practice in the state selected to participate in the study.
+Altair Health is the only neurosurgical practice in the state selected to participate in the study.

 Today, standard practice entails addressing the underlying cause of the bleeding, such as controlling high blood pressure, to stabilize the patient.

 “That’s typically where the care ends,” adds.
 Dr. Saphier.
 “Over the past 50 or 60 years, neurosurgeons have not operated on intracranial hemorrhages because research hasn’t supported the case for doing so.
 However, we will continue to see high mortality and disability rates if we don’t take steps forward to strategically study new surgical therapies that could ultimately save and improve lives.”

 Using sophisticated imaging and technology, the Artemis device facilitates S.E.E.I.N.G. (short for Surgical Endoscopic Evacuation of Intracranial Hemorrhage with Neuro-navigational Guidance), a procedure whereby surgeons evacuate large brain hemorrhages through very small incisions in the skull.
 This allows effective treatment of the most dangerous brain hemorrhages without exposing patients to the risks of an open surgical procedure.
 Dr. Saphier and his colleagues at Altair Health have used Artemis technology on approximately 100 patients since its approval by the FDA.